 “Our agencies have not stopped hiring.”

-While it seemed the rest of the world slowed down or stopped because of the coronavirus pandemic, Amanda Hurley, ORAU section manager for Workforce Solutions, said her team has been busy meeting the staffing needs of their government agency customers.
+While it seemed the rest of the world slowed down or stopped because of the coronavirus pandemic, ORAU's Amanda Hurley said her team has been busy meeting the staffing needs of their government agency customers.

 Hurley credits their continued success to a number of cutting edge practices ORAU has employed for several years, including video interviewing, virtual career fairs and poster sessions, video onboarding and online applicant tracking.

 “Who knew the tools we use every day would really prepare us for working during a pandemic,” she said, adding that they are also helping agencies like the U.S. Department of Defense, U.S. Department of Energy, Centers for Disease Control and Prevention and the Environmental Protection Agency plan for the fall, without the spread of the coronavirus.

 “We’ve been doing video interviewing for about five years,” Hurley said.
 “We started using video interviews more from a speed-to-hire standpoint than anything else.”
 For many agencies, and ORAU, video interviews often serve as a screening tool for candidates interested in a role within the organization.

 During a video interview, candidates are sent a set of questions they are expected to record via video using their phone, tablet or computer.
 Those video files are then submitted to the recruiter to decide whether or not further interviews are warranted.

 “The great thing about a video interview is it allows the candidate to complete the interview on his or her own time, and it allows the person reviewing the interview to do it on our time,” Hurley sad.
 “We’ve had some candidates submit their interviews at one or two in the morning, and then it’s waiting for us the next day.”

 She added that the candidate can re-record their answer until they feel they’ve put their best foot forward.